Blue Point Stables, LLC

 > Each lesson includes…

-* Safety considerations, * Grooming your horse, * Tacking up your horse
+* Safety considerations, * Grooming your equine, * Tacking up your equine

-* The riding lesson on your horse, * Untacking your horse
+* The riding lesson on the equine, * Untacking your equine

-* Treats for your horse and * Rescheduling your next lesson
+* Treats for your equine and * Rescheduling your next lesson

 Can I just drop in and take a lesson?